 20 MP ministers resign as Kamal Nath tries to save govt after Scindia and 17 MLAs go incommunicado

-The Congress government in Madhya Pradesh plunged into a political crisis on Monday after a sulking Jyotiraditya Scindia, along with at least 17 MLAs, virtually raised a banner of revolt prompting Chief Minister Kamal Nath to call a late-night cabinet meeting where around 20 ministers present resigned reposing their faith in his leadership.
+The Congress government in Madhya Pradesh plunged into a crisis on Monday as a sulking Jyotiraditya Scindia, along with 17 MLAs, virtually revolted prompting Chief Minister Kamal Nath to call a late-night cabinet meeting where around 20 ministers resigned reposing faith in his leadership.
 Nath alleged that the BJP was adopting immoral ways to "destabilise my government" and vowed not to let it happen.
 After the dramatic developments, MP Forest Minister Umang Singhar told PTI, "We have resigned.
 Now it is up to the chief minister to take a call."
 The minister said they have requested the chief minister to reconstitute the cabinet.

-Nath had cut short his Delhi visit and rushed to Bhopal where he had called the urgent cabinet meeting at around 10 pm after a faction led by senior leader Jyotiraditya Scindia who, along with at least 17 legislators, went incommunicado, sparking intense speculation about the fate of his government.
-Many of these legislators, including ministers, had flown to Bengaluru earlier in the day.
+Nath, who had met party president Sonia Gandhi earlier in the day, had cut short his Delhi visit and rushed to Bhopal where he called the urgent cabinet meeting at around 10 pm after a faction led by senior leader Jyotiraditya Scindia who, along with at least 17 legislators, went incommunicado, sparking intense speculation about the fate of his government.
+Many of these legislators, including ministers, had flown to Bengaluru Monday morning.

 Scindia, however, kept his cards close to his chest and there was no word from him on the developments.
 The BJP, meanwhile, called a meeting of its MLAs on Tuesday, where sources said Shivraj Singh Chouhan may be elected as the leader of the legislature party.
 Trouble has been brewing in the Congress ahead of Rajya Sabha polls as it had last week accused the BJP of trying to topple its government after 10 MLAs of the ruling party and those of its allies travelled to Haryana, though the BJP had denied the charge.